 I was doing a live sprouting demo at an event 2 weeks ago at Naturopathic Living; a dear friend of mine who couldn’t attend the event casually said that “I wished you could video stream this”.
 Or maybe she really meant it? – Hah!
 Let me just not get above myself.
 Well, there wasn’t a way to live-stream, that basically prompted me to make a sprouting video for her afterwards.
 Plus another friend had also asked me about sprouting before.
 You know, life always gives you the nudges and opportunities right when you need them – I needed a push to get over my fear of appearing on camera, so I was super grateful for those asks!

 Then I thought to incorporate some of the questions from the previous demo, such as “how to use the sprouts”, into the video, which further lead me to choosing this really simple salad and tahini lime dressing that I usually make when I have sprouts.
 After I shot my sprouting video, I brought the finished salad to dinner at a friend’s house.
-One thing led to another, I was requested for the recipe.
+The salad was devoured, and I was requested for the recipe.
 2 years ago, when I was forced to have to leave my career behind, I promised myself to just go with the flow and do what I love in life.
 So here I am telling you about my sprouts.

 These are organic French green lentil sprouts I grew for about 3 to 4 days, until the tails are long enough and ready for eats.
 I like that the French green lentils are smaller than the regular green lentils.
-But you can also use any other editable sprouts instead, such as alfalfa, broccoli, and fenugreek sprouts etc. For how to grow sprouts and the health benefits of sprouting, I will have to write a separate post another day or you can watch my video.
+And you can also use other editable sprouts instead, such as alfalfa, broccoli, and fenugreek sprouts etc. Various sprouts and microgreens are becoming more popular and available in the grocery stores nowadays, which makes life convenient.
+I was so happy when I found these beautiful organic purple radish sprouts at the grocery store!
+Should you want to grow your own sprouts instead of buying them, you can then read about how to grow sprouts and the health benefits of sprouting.

 The tahini lime dressing goes really well with any salad containing sprouts.
 I especially like that the flavour all come together when I also use cilantro, cucumber, and garlic in this recipe – it’s a combination of flavour that reminds me of Asia.
 The tahini lime dressing is also very versatile as well.
 It can be used on basically anything you wish, such as Buddha bowls, roasted or steamed veggies, noodle salads, or meats.